 The nurse, not feeling responsible for the event, is thinking ‘Why do I have to work with this jerk?’
-Next she is evaluating her bi-weekly paychecks to see if it’s worth it to change her specialty or even the hospital she is working for.
+Next, she is evaluating her bi-weekly paychecks to see if it’s worth it to change her specialty or even the hospital she is working for.

 What’s going on?
-And of course I’m talking about the extremes.
+And of course, I’m talking about the extremes.

 Nurses respond in two general manners.
 Most of them try to ignore the outbursts.
-Some try to justify them, saying it’s not directed towards them, that the surgeon is under a lot of pressure and that he has patient’s well-being on his mind.
+Some attempt to justify them, saying it’s not directed towards them, that the surgeon is under a lot of pressure and that he has the patient’s well-being on his mind.
 Some feel proud to be a part of a prestigious ‘heart team’.
 Some have a ‘battered wife syndrome’ and conclude it must be their fault.
-Only few had enough and look for a change in working environment.
+Only a few had enough and look for a change in working environment.

-During my medical career I’ve witnessed more than fifty shades of anger and responses it generated.
+During my medical career, I’ve witnessed more than fifty shades of anger and responses it generated.

 There is no evidence, that expressing the anger is better than keeping it under the lid.

 There is no truth that a person can’t control it, it’s the way he has been wired.